FrankThomasTveter/ncmask/README.md

 In addition to normal mathematical operations, expressions can contain mathematical functions like `exp(x)`, `log10(x)`, `log(x), `sqrt(x)`, sin(x)`, `cos(x)`, `tan(x)`, `acos(x)`, asin(x), atan(x), atan2(y,x), and logical functions like `isbelow(x,y1,y2...)`, isbetween(x,y1,y2...)`, `isabove(x,y1,y2...)`, `and(x,y,z...)`, `or(x,y,z...)`, `not(x,y,z...)`, there are also meteorological functions like `td2q(td,p)`, `rh2td(rh,t,ice)`, `td2rh(td,t,ice)`, `q2rh(q,t,rp)`.

 You may request several reports when scanning an NetCDF file.
 Each report has a seperate mask and may produce an output XML file.
-The output XML file will contain records with key-value pairs.
+The output XML file will contain records with key-value pairs requested by the report.

 Static report keys that are passed from the input file to the output and are specified using the `<key/>` tag, for instance `<key Region="Svalbard"/>`.
 Dynamic keys are specified using the tags `<target/>` or `<required/>`.
 Dynamic values are calculated from the data, for instance `<required name="max" fraction="1.0"/>` will report the max value within the mask for each time, and name it `max`.
 If you want the median value, use `fraction="0.5"`.
 Other attributes are `area` in km2  and `count` number of grid points.
 If you for instance specify `area="100"` you get the lowest value in the 100 km2 area with the highest values.
 You may group data according to their value using the group attribute, for instance `group="0,10,25"`.
 The group can be retrieved using the macro `@group@`.